phu0n9/garbage_detection/README.md

 # Garbage Classification using **Machine Learning**
-Garbage Classification using openCV and CNN model
+Garbage Classification using openCV and DenseNet-121 model

 ## IDE:
 `Pycharm`